Two point functions and quantum fields in the anti-de Sitter universe: Acknowledgments

-{\bf Acknowledgments.} I want to express my gratitude to Sergio Cacciatori for numerous suggestions.
-I would also like to thank the Institut des Hautes Etudes Scientifiques (Bures sur Yvette) and the Physics Department of Fudan University for their warm hospitality and support while writing this paper.
+I would like to express my gratitude to {Sergio Cacciatori} for his numerous suggestions.
+I also thank {Charlotte Sleight} and {Massimo Taronna} for several insightful discussions.
+I thank an anonymous referee for his observations, which have helped to improve the manuscript.
+My deep appreciation goes to the {Institut des Hautes Études Scientifiques (Bures-sur-Yvette)} and the {Physics Department of Fudan University} for their warm hospitality and generous support during the preparation of this paper.